farisais/online-videostream-processing/README.md

 You can find the steps to compile and install ffmpeg in this link <https://trac.ffmpeg.org/wiki/CompilationGuide>.
 If you are using Mac OS X you can install it using **brew install ffmpeg**

-I'm using anaconda to install OpenCV on my machine <https://www.continuum.io/downloads> and run 'conda install opencv'.
+I'm using anaconda to install OpenCV on my machine <https://www.continuum.io/downloads> and run ***conda install opencv***.
 Or you can download form http://opencv.org/downloads.html

 To build and install online-videostream-processing:
 ```